sustrik/libdill/tutorial.md

 Its third argument is a deadline.
 We'll cover deadlines later on in this tutorial.
 For now, remember that the constant `-1` can be used to mean 'no deadline' — if there is no incoming connection, the call will block forever.

-Finally, we want to handle multiple client connections instead of just one so we put the `tcp_accept()` call into an infinite loop.
+Finally, we want to handle any number of client connections instead of just one so we put the `tcp_accept()` call into an infinite loop.
 For now we'll just print a message when a new connection is established.
-We will close it immediately and not even check for errors:
+We will close it immediately:

 ```c
 while(1) {